sttng/Interstella5555/readme.md

 ![Original Animation](https://raw.githubusercontent.com/sttng/Interstella5555/main/original_ani.png "Original Animation")

-Oh - by the way, aslo have a look at Stellas hair, they forgot to cut out the transparency for her curleys on one frame 😊.
+Oh - by the way, also have a look at Stellas hair, they forgot to cut out the transparency for her curleys on one frame 😊.

 ## Musician, Magician